Optimal Delay Compensation in Networked Predictive Control: Optimal Delay Bounds in NPC

 For each $\bar{\tau} \in \mathbb{N}$, the performance index $\epsilon(\bar{\tau})$ is well-defined, non-negative, and finite.
-Since the optimization domain is discrete and bounded by construction, a minimizing delay bound $\bar{\tau}^*$ always exists.\\ The derived performance metric in \eqref{eq:PerfIdx} captures the trade-off between the expected errors occurring during nominal operation and those arising during recovery with respect to the chosen delay bound $\bar{\tau}$.
+Since the optimization domain is discrete and bounded by construction, $\bar{\tau}^*$ always exists.
+In practice, $\bar{\tau}^*$ is obtained by evaluating \eqref{eq:PerfIdx} over the finite set of admissible delay bounds and selecting the minimizer.
+The infinite sums are truncated according to Remark \ref{rem:InfiniteDropouts}.
+Hence, the method does not require modifying the underlying NPC controller.
+It only provides an offline, or repeatedly updated online, design rule for the delay bound used by the existing prediction and buffering mechanism.\\ The derived performance metric in \eqref{eq:PerfIdx} captures the trade-off between the expected errors occurring during nominal operation and those arising during recovery with respect to the chosen delay bound $\bar{\tau}$.
 Because $\epsilon_n(\bar{\tau})$ grows with increasing $\bar{\tau}$, while $\epsilon_c(\bar{\tau})$ and $\epsilon_a(\bar{\tau})$ increase as $\bar{\tau}$ decreases, the resulting performance index exhibits a unique minimum in all evaluated scenarios.
-Fig. \ref{fig:ErrorComparison} shows an exemplary sweep of \eqref{eq:PerfIdx} over a range of RTT delay bounds and highlights the discussed error trade-off. \\ In the next section, we demonstrate that considering the optimal delay bound~$\bar{\tau}^*$ yields higher performance than selecting an arbitrary constant value.
+Fig. \ref{fig:ErrorComparison} shows an exemplary sweep of \eqref{eq:PerfIdx} over a range of RTT delay bounds and highlights the discussed error trade-off.\\ Furthermore, $\bar{w}$ amplifies both rollout and open-loop errors and thus, a larger disturbance bound increases the penalty on long prediction horizons.
+Therefore, larger disturbances typically shift the optimal delay bound toward smaller values.\\ In the next section, we demonstrate that considering the optimal delay bound~$\bar{\tau}^*$ yields higher performance than selecting an arbitrary constant value.